 The recent AASM guideline focused on behavioral and psychological treatment builds on recommendations issued by the National Institutes of Health since 20057 and the American College of Physicians since 2016.8

-As a member of the AASM task force and coauthor of the guideline, Martin was encouraged by the number of robust, well-designed studies that support the use of CBT-I. “The overwhelming evidence should inspire a lot of confidence in using this treatment,” she says.
+As a member of the AASM task force, Martin was encouraged by the number of robust, well-designed studies that support the use of CBT-I. “The overwhelming evidence should inspire a lot of confidence in using this treatment,” she says.

 According to Wetzler, there have been attempts made to disseminate this information to providers.
 He cites Choosing Wisely, an initiative of the American Board of Internal Medicine, which states that providers should “avoid use of hypnotics as primary therapy for chronic insomnia in adults; instead offer cognitive-behavioral therapy, and reserve medication for adjunctive treatment when necessary.”9